 Pulling the Shots of Espresso

 Grind the espresso beans just before pulling the shots for the best flavor.
-Load the fresh grinds into the portafilter handle, and tamp level before inserting into the espresso machine.
+Load the fresh grinds into the portafilter handle, and tamp level before inserting them into the espresso machine.
 Be sure to pull shots between 16-26, preferably between 18-23.

 Finishing Touches and Tips